Paul Pimsleur

 Paul Pimsleur (October 17, 1927 – June 22, 1976) was a French-American linguist and scholar in the field of applied linguistics.
 He developed the Pimsleur language learning system, which, along with his many publications, had a significant effect upon theories of language learning and teaching.
-Pimsleur Language Programs is an American language learning company that develops and publishes courses based on the Pimsleur Method.
+He was the founder of Pimsleur Language Programs.

 Early life and education

 Paul M. Pimsleur was born in New York City and grew up in The Bronx.
 His father, Solomon Pimsleur, was a Jewish immigrant from France and a composer of music; his American-born mother, Miera, was a librarian at Columbia University.
 Pimsleur earned a bachelor's degree at the City College of New York, and from Columbia University he earned a master's degree in psychological statistics and a PhD in French.